Daniel E. Miller -- Complete Curriculum Vitae

 Czech (near fluent), Slovak (excellent), German (excellent), Russian (fair reading knowledge), Hungarian (beginning)

-Book collecting (I have approximately 8,000 volumes spanning more than 700 linear feet, most of which deal with Czech and Slovak history and the Habsburg Monarchy), Music (especially classical, jazz, old standards, and European folk music), Cooking, Photography (35 mm, medium format, and digital), Art, Architecture, Home Restoration and Remodeling, Personal Fitness (hiking in nature and walking in urban spaces), and Travel (European travel included UK, France, Netherlands, Germany, Italy, Poland, Czech Republic, Slovakia, Hungary, Austria, Bulgaria, Turkey, Ukraine, and Russia)
+Book collecting (I have approximately 9,000 volumes spanning more than 750 linear feet, most of which deal with Czech and Slovak history, East-Central Europe, and the Habsburg Monarchy), Music (classical, jazz, old standards, popular, and European folk music as well as arranging works from the American songbook for piano), Cooking, Photography (35 mm, medium format, and digital), Art, Architecture, Home Restoration and Remodeling, Personal Fitness (hiking in nature as well as jogging and walking in urban spaces), and Travel (European travel included UK, France, Netherlands, Germany, Italy, Poland, Czech Republic, Slovakia, Hungary, Austria, Bulgaria, Turkey, Ukraine, and Russia)